 My primary research interests lie in the field of modern Japanese religions, with additional interests in the visual and material culture of religion; the politics of religious freedom; relationships between religion, sexuality, and gender; and the history of human rights.
 At the University of Pennsylvania I teach courses on the relationships between popular culture and religion, marginal religious movements, religion and rights, intersections between religion and violence, and religion and empire.
-You can see some sample video syllabi of my courses in the “Learn” section below.

 My latest book project is called Faking Liberties: Religious Freedom in American-Occupied Japan.
 The first half of the book examines how competing interest groups advanced very different understandings of religious freedom during the time that Japan’s first modern constitution was in effect (1890–1945).
 The second half focuses on the shorter period of the Allied Occupation of Japan (1945–1952), when the U.S.-led occupiers aimed to reconfigure Japanese religious and political life by eradicating “State Shinto” and inculcating a “desire for religious freedom” in Japan’s citizenry.
 This book is forthcoming from University of Chicago Press in March 2019.

 I am now beginning a new comparative project on religion and education in Japan and the United States after 1945.
 Like most of my academic projects, this one will focus less on specific sects and denominations than it will on how the category “religion” operates in seemingly non-religious contexts.
 I expect the book to deal equally with Shinto, Buddhism, Christianity, and other religious movements.
 Basically, the project asks what sort of ideal subject/citizen has been imagined in postwar educational settings in both countries; it also investigates how clerics, teachers, and scholars of religion have envisioned religious literacy and morality as part of the process of subject formation that forms the linchpin of modern education.